 - Increased towing limits

-Getting truck insurance can help you cover the costs for physical damage.
+Getting truck insurance can help you cover the costs of physical damage.
 It can really help you if you don’t have enough cash to pay the exact amount needed for the damages.

 Motor Truck Cargo Insurance